-While this [department/office] recognizes the power of peace officers to make arrests and take other enforcement action, investigators are encouraged to use sound discretion in the enforcement of the law.
-This [department/office] does not tolerate the abuse of law enforcement authority.
+While this Bureau recognizes the power of peace officers to make arrests and take other enforcement action, investigators are encouraged to use sound discretion in the enforcement of the law.
+This Ventura County District Attorney's Office does not tolerate the abuse of law enforcement authority.